visgl/deck.gl/API-GUIDELINES.md

 ### Naming rules for props that control uniforms

-A property that controls shader uniforms should typically be named the same as the uniform, to simplify code readability.
+A property that controls shader uniforms should typically be named the same as the uniform it intends to set.
-A uniform related property typically takes only one value (either a number or a short array) It typically sets a uniform of the same name with the given value (either directly or after some simple transformation, e.g. applying gamma to opacity).
+A uniform related property typically takes only one value (either a number or a short array)

 ### Naming rules for "Modifier" props (Scale/Offset)